shariq1989/cookbook/content/recipe/tandoori-chicken.md

 ----

-I hope you enjoy this homemade tandoori chicken recipe.
+I hope you enjoy my homemade tandoori chicken recipe.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar: